Mitchell-est-Robbins/05BootCampHomeworkMR/README.md

 # 05BootCampHomeworkMR
 The day planner

-I worked with William Renfroe on this project
+I worked with William Renfroe on the initial planning and initial psuedo code of this project

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner